Seek Returns logo

 Min

-AZO vs. ONON: A comparison of their P/B Ratio against their respective Specialty Retail and Apparel - Retail industry benchmarks.
+AZO vs. ONON: A comparison of their Price-to-Book Ratio (MRQ) against their respective Specialty Retail and Textiles, Apparel & Luxury Goods industry benchmarks.

 Valuation at a Glance